mosahle7/Obsidian-Notes/Coursera ML/Advanced Learning Algorithms.md

 **No. of trees (B)**: 64-128, 100

+**Random Forest** is an ensemble method that builds multiple decision trees using random subsets of data and features, then combines their results to improve accuracy and reduce overfitting.

 **Boosted Trees**:
 Sequential Training of DTs and each new tree focuses on correcting errors by giving more weight on misclassified examples